openethereum/openethereum.github.io/Home.md

 Maximise references, minimise copying and holding copies.
 Rust makes it safe.
 When there are dynamic data structures, provide means for keeping them under control.

-#### Security and Reliability
+#### Security

-Two sides of the same coin, we want to protect our processes from each other and the (possibly malicious) outside world.
+We want to protect our processes from each other and the (possibly malicious) outside world.
 Through leveraging process isolation, sophisticated memory management and OS-level protection primitives we provide the most secure Ethereum implementation in the world.

+#### Reliability

-Through Rust's language-level memory and thread guarantees and a disciplined approach to exception-handling we can state with a high degree of certainty that our code *cannot* crash.
+Through Rust's language-level memory and thread guarantees and a disciplined approach to exception-handling we can state with a high degree of certainty that our code *cannot* crash, hang or bomb-out unexpectedly.

 #### Test, Document and Review